 Yukon Gold Potatoes

-Toss potatoes on a lightly oiled baking sheet with a drizzle of oil, half the chopped thyme, salt, and pepper.
+Lightly oil a baking sheet.
+Toss potatoes on sheet with a drizzle of oil, half the chopped thyme, salt, and pepper.
 Roast on top rack until browned and tender, 20-25 minutes total.
-(You’ll add more to the oven after 12 minutes.)
+(You’ll start the trout after 12 minutes.)

 While potatoes roast, place 2 TBSP butter (3 TBSP for 4 servings) in a medium microwave-safe bowl.
 Microwave until melted, 30 seconds.
 Let cool slightly, then stir in pecans, panko, remaining chopped thyme, and a pinch of salt and pepper.
 In a small bowl, combine honey, mustard, and mayonnaise.